evandrocoimbra/video-maker/README.md

-# video-maker
-Automaticzed Video Maker for Youtube
+# An Youtube Video Maker with Auto-downloaded pictures and some IBM Watson IA